Embraer S.A.'s (ERJ) CEO Francisco Gomes Neto on Q1 2020 Results - Earnings Call Transcript

 Ronald Epstein

-Could you give us a feeling for how your conversations are growing with your customers?
-There's a narrative that, regional aviation, smaller capacity aircraft could lead us out of this downturn.
+Could you give us a feeling for how your conversations are going with your customers?
+There's a narrative that regional aviation, smaller capacity aircraft could lead us out of this downturn.
 Are you seeing any evidence of that with your customers and if you are can you give us any feel for what you're hearing?

 Francisco Gomes Neto